 Just staying on the latest OS will increase overall security.

-Here is a good video from Microsoft on Windows Server 2016 Security
+Here is a video from Robert McMillen on Security features in server 2002.

 Compromised accounts are very common and this can provide attackers remote access to your systems through VPN, Citrix, or other remote access systems.